Jabal Sais

 Jabal Sais (جبل سايس also known as Qasr Says is a Umayyad desert fortification or former palace in Syria which was built 707-715 AD.
 The fortification sits near an extinct volcano.
 Jabal Says is mountain peak next to the fortification which sits 621 meters above sea level.

 History

 Built from 707-715 AD and located in the Syrian Desert.
 The location was dependent on the seasonal supply of water which pooled next to the volcano crater.
 The palace is now just a vestige.
 The settlement at Jabal Says has existed since 528 AD.
+According to the historian Jere L. Bacharach, al-Walid I built Jabal Says, likely as a Bedouin summer encampment between his base of operations in al-Qaryatayn and another of his desert forts, Qasr Burqu'.

+Jebel Usays inscription

+The site contains a famous inscription known as the Jebel Usays inscription composed either in 528 or 532/3 AD.
+It describes the Jafnid leader Al-Harith ibn Jabalah with the leader al-malik, corresponding to how the title is spelt in Syriac texts from the time.